bleemus/GHOrgWatcher/README.md

 * Finally, the webhook secret in the GitHub app will be stored in this setting:
     * webhook_secret

+For this to run successfully locally, place all of these settings in the local.settings.json file in the local copy of the Azure function on the development machine.

 ## GitHub App

 This API is meant to be deployed as a webhook endpoint to a GitHub app.